 To find a vaccine site near you, visit vaccinefinder.nyc.gov, or call 877-VAX-4-NYC (877-829-4692) for help making an appointment at a City-run vaccination site.

 Every day, DOE students and staff members will be required to take multiple measures to ensure the continued safety of school buildings and classrooms.
 This multi-layered prevention strategy will help to minimize the effects of COVID-19 on all City schools and classrooms:

 - Each day, prior to entering school buildings, every student and staff member must complete a Health Screening Form.

 - All students and staff members must wear face coverings while on school property—indoors and outdoors—and when riding on school buses, regardless of vaccination status (unless they have a medical exemption).

-- Random, biweekly COVID-19 testing will continue to take place in all NYC public schools this school year.
+- Beginning September 27, random weekly COVID-19 testing will take place in all NYC public schools this school year.
 Every school will randomly test 10% of their unvaccinated students who have submitted consent for testing.
 Students and staff members who are fully vaccinated are not required to be tested.

 - Every school will have a supply of face masks on hand for children and adults, and hand sanitizer will be available in every classroom.

 - City learning spaces will continue to provide good ventilation to students and staff members.
 Every classroom across the City has two air purifiers, and every single classroom has been inspected, updated, and repaired as needed.
 If a room does not have adequate ventilation, it will not be used.